Author Visits -

 It is strongly recommended that the students have at least begun to read one or more of my books before the visit.
 This helps them connect to the work and to me, and gives them a chance to think of questions for the Q&A.

 You can arrange for students to be able to purchase my books at the event, at a discounted price.
-You can get the books directly from the publisher with 3-4 weeks advance notice, but this can get a bit complicated as some of my books are published by Candlewick Press and some are published by THECOMIC.COM (my own self-publishing company).
 I recommend first contacting your local bookstore.
-Most bookstores, especially independents (i.e. non-chain stores) will be happy to bring books to the event and sell them at some discount, and they will handle any returns as well.
+Most bookstores, especially independents (i.e. non-chain stores) will be happy to sell you books at an educational discount, and some will even bring books to the event and handle sales for you.
+To find your local independent bookstore, just do a search on Indybound.